Follow the Footsteps of George Washington

 Next, stop by Summerseat in Morrisville.
 This former estate of Thomas Barclay was George Washington’s headquarters from December 8-14, 1776, before his famous Christmas night crossing of the Delaware River.
 It is also the only home in America to be owned by two signers of the Declaration of Independence: Robert Morris and George Clymer.

-The perfect place to end your day is the beautiful Wedgwood Inn in New Hope.
-This Victorian bed and breakfast sits on a park-like setting just steps from the heart of town.
+The perfect place to end your day is the beautiful 1870 Wedgwood Inn B&B in New Hope.
+This blue Victorian bed and breakfast sits on a park-like setting just steps from the heart of town.
 It once served as a campsite for George Washington and more than a thousand Continental soldiers in December 1776.

 - Soldiers at Washington Crossing Park